Tommy Edman Player Props: Cardinals vs. Marlins

-Tommy Edman -- with a slugging percentage of .278 in his past 10 games (including no homers) -- will be in action for the St. Louis Cardinals versus the Miami Marlins, with Braxton Garrett on the hill, on July 3 at 6:40 PM ET.
+The St. Louis Cardinals, including Tommy Edman (.250 slugging percentage in past 10 games, including no homers), battle starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Tuesday at 1:10 PM ET.

-He had two hits (going 2-for-4) in his most recent appearance against the Yankees.
+He had a hitless performance in his last game (0-for-5) against the Marlins.

 Tommy Edman Game Info & Props vs. the Marlins